CDOrtona/EvilShot/README.md

  The program counts more than two millions of uploads since 2010, the year it came out, which makes it a huge attack vector for data scraping.

  ## OCR
- This bot uses Object Charcter Recognition which can be used to parse every image gathered into a stream of characters which can be later on analyzed in order to find predefined keywords.
+ This bot uses Object Character Recognition which can be used to parse every image gathered into a stream of characters which can be later on analyzed in order to find predefined keywords.

 ## How To Use
-The bot works in two way:
+The bot works in two ways:

 <b>Scrape All Images</b> will return in chat every image gathered from the indexed URL above